YOU54F/cypress-plugins/README.md

   - Reports Test Status & Provides Report Links
 - Takes the output of Mochawesome JSON output to determine test result & corresponding slack message
 - Provides a URL link to the Test Artefacts (Mochawesome HTML Test Report / Cypress Video & Screenshots)
+- Programatically run Cypress via a script file with full report generation and Slack Reporting.

 For users who are not using CircleCi, you can get a simple report